PriyankaDhawale08/Django-demo/README.md

 # Django-demo
-This is my basic form developed using Django framework
+This is my basic form developed using Django framework.The form takes 5 fields.